Fix flaky tests Beta

 Prerequisites

 • Ensure your CircleCI jobs store test results using the store_test_results step.
-Read more about this step in the configuration reference.
+Read more about this step in the Configuration Reference.

 • Make sure you are following the projects you want Chunk to fix.
 CircleCI identifies flaky tests in your CI/CD pipelines on the Tests tab for workflows in the Insights dashboard (Insights Select project Select workflow Tests).